cdrage/ai-image-generation-aio-podman/README.md

 ## Important notes

+* This custom stable diffusion container contains NO SAFETENSORS.
+Download your own through the webgui / pass it in using jupyter notebook.
 * Kohya removed due to instability / issues.
 Use OneTrainer / something else instead.
 * Only works with NVIDIA
 * There are packaged models which are COMMENTED OUT.
 This reduces the size (it is already a 30GB+ image)